 I’m told in countless obits written about John Hughes that some segment of ’80s youth culture found comfort in the way that his movies portrayed teenagers as well as outsiders and malcontents.
 But if you were actually questioning authority during the ’80s it was impossible to identify with any of the faux rebellion found in Hughes’ movies.
 The man preached conformity over and over again.
 The so-called “outsiders” in Hughes’ very white and very safe world rejected other teens like themselves so they could date popular jocks or beauty queens.
 In other words, if you followed the social rules laid out by John Hughes you’d get a “hot date” for the school prom and be “accepted” into Reagan’s America.
 Reality check!
 The real teenage rebels and outsiders didn’t go to school proms.
 They also skipped detention.

-Of course many people did buy the American fantasy that John Hughes and the establishment were selling them.
-Many didn’t see the casual racism and sexism that was evident in many of Hughes’ most popular films.
-Some people clearly sympathized with the materialistic nature of his characters and I’m glad that so many have found some kind of joy in Hughes’ movies.
-But the fantasy world featured in John Hughes’ films was not representative of the ’80s youth culture that I came of age in and Hughes did not speak for me.
+Of course, many people did buy the American fantasy that John Hughes and the establishment were selling them.
+Many didn’t see the casual racism, sexism, and homophobia that was evident in many of Hughes’ most popular films.
+Some people clearly sympathized with the materialistic nature of his young characters and I’m glad that so many have found some kind of joy in Hughes’ movies.
+But the fantasy world featured in his films was not representative of the ’80s youth culture that I came of age in and Hughes did not speak for me.